Today, you’re going to learn 10 uncountable nouns related to food. This lesson is suitable for elementary level of English learners.

 It is also possible to make these nouns countable by saying:

-• piece of meat
+• a piece of meat

 • two pieces of bread